ArtsHub explores how interdisciplinary education and creative thinking skills are critical to the future workplace.

 What is also needed is the development of creative problem-solving skills in students, which is why the central thread of design thinking is shared across each design course at Deakin.
 This is what teaches students how to adapt and disrupt.

-Our Graduate Certificate of Communication and Graduate Diploma of Visual Communication Design both feature Strategic Branding and Design Thinking and Problem Solving as key units in the respective programs.
+Deakin's Graduate Certificate of Communication and Graduate Diploma of Visual Communication Design both feature Strategic Branding and Design Thinking and Problem Solving as key units in the respective programs.
 Design Thinking is also recommended elective in the Master of Creative Arts, Master of Communication and Master of Arts (Writing and Literature).
 These strategic methodologies for problem solving require students to adopt a human-centered approach to innovation that draws on their skills to integrate the needs of people, the possibilities of technology, and the requirements of business and society as a whole.
 The multi-discipline, interdisciplinary aspect of these units resonate with students from a variety of postgraduate streams.

 ‘Design thinking is a process that's actually used not only within the design industry but also outside of the design industry to problem solve.
 So instead of you going through incremental steps towards success, it actually promotes failure.
 You should be encouraging experimentation, risk taking, and also starting the conversation earlier than the client brief.’